 Although imaginative play comes naturally to young children, parents can still help to facilitate it by providing the right environment and materials.
 Take a hint from the Waldorf approach and look for beautiful, open-ended toys.

-- A Waldorf rocker gives children a wide variety of ways to use their bodies to play.
+- A climbing triangle gives children a wide variety of ways to use their bodies to play.
 They often naturally begin to use it in imaginative ways over time.